 Note: Giannotti’s Italian Kitchen is now closed.
-The restaurant location is set to become a doctor’s office, opening in March 2017.
+The restaurant’s former location became a doctor’s office in 2017.

 While crisscrossing the county looking for great food, it’s inevitable that I will end up at a place from my childhood every now and then.

 Growing up in the Robesonia area, there were not a lot of options to choose from, unless you wanted Italian.
 Then you had two choices: Tony’s Family Restaurant on the west side of town or Giannotti’s Family Restaurant on the east side.

 Recently, Julie and I paid my grandmother a visit and offered to take her out for dinner.
 We headed east to Giannotti’s.

 It’s been more than a decade since Julie and I last visited Giannotti’s in Robesonia.
 We’ve changed a lot since then, and so has the restaurant, rebranding itself last year from Giannotti’s Family Restaurant to Giannotti’s Italian Kitchen.

 The building also received a major facelift.
 The bar used to be hidden in the back of the building.
 Now it’s right inside the front door (and looks great).
 The dining room felt more intimate with softer lighting and a faux fireplace in the center of the room.